Updated – May 2026

 | Audit trail review | Monthly | Verify logging completeness |

 Agentic Workflows in regulated settings include compliance checkpoints as first-class citizens.
-Rather than bolting compliance onto existing processes, workflows are designed with regulatory requirements embedded from the start.
+Rather than bolting compliance onto existing processes, workflows are designed with HIPAA, SR 11-7, EU AI Act, and bar-rule requirements embedded from the start.

 Continuous AI Operations provides the ongoing monitoring that regulators increasingly require.
-Model drift detection, bias monitoring, and performance tracking become systematic rather than ad-hoc.
+Model drift detection, bias monitoring, retrieval quality scoring, and performance tracking become systematic - the same evidence base examiners want to see.

 The Context Advantage